2015 - date

 We were privileged to play at the Queen's Gallery at Holyrood Palace at the exhibition of Leonardo da Vinci's anatomical drawings in September.

-There were nine performances in all of 'Red Rose, White Rose'all well and warmly attended, the last almost a year to the day of the first.
+There were nine performances in all of 'Red Rose, White Rose', all well and warmly attended, the last almost a year to the day of the first.

-'Red Rose - White Rose' at Paxton House, Berwick upon Tweed
+'Red Rose - White Rose' at Paxton House, Berwick upon Tweed a dramatised reading with music for Flodden 500

 among others there were performances at Paxton House, Traquair Medieval Fayre, Abbotsford House, and Broughton House.